 At your last doctor’s appointment, you likely spent about a fourth of the time actually speaking with your physician as you did sitting in the waiting room and filling out paperwork, according to a study by Harvard Medical School.
-Their research, which was published in 2015, found that “the average total visit time for a person seeking care for themselves, a child, or another adult was 121 minutes.
+Their research found that “the average total visit time for a person seeking care for themselves, a child, or another adult was 121 minutes.
 That total includes 37 minutes of travel time and 84 minutes in the clinic.
 Of those 84 minutes, people spent only 20 minutes with physicians; they spent the rest of the time waiting, interacting with nonphysician staff, or completing paperwork or billing.”

 Likewise, our research indicated that many people are too embarrassed or afraid of what their doctors may think to speak openly and honestly with them.
 However, hiding medical issues can do more harm than good.
 If individuals wait to consult with a physician until there is a major problem, it may be too late to treat the condition and could lead to a disability, shortened lifespan, or even death!

 Going into your next doctor’s appointment prepared and ready to share important information can enhance your treatment and increase the likelihood of you receiving an accurate diagnosis.
 The following are our recommendations to help you get the most out of the precious minutes you spend with your medical practitioners.